Lollipop/CRLT/README.md

 ### Data

-For unsupervised SimCSE, we sample 1 million sentences from English Wikipedia; for supervised SimCSE, we use the SNLI and MNLI datasets.
-You can run data/download_wiki.sh and data/download_nli.sh to download the two datasets.
+For unsupervised training, we use sentences from English Wikipedia provided by [SimCSE](https://arxiv.org/pdf/2104.08821.pdf), and the relevant dataset should be download and moved to the `data/wiki` folder.

 ### Training